Who we are and what we do

 - Tell your advisor as much as you can about why you are meeting with them.
 The more your advisor knows about your situation, the more they can help you.

-- It is always a good idea to write down suggestions your advisor offers so that you remember which steps to take next.
+- It is always a good idea to write down suggestions your advisor offers (on paper or in your smart phone) so that you remember which steps to take next.

 - Ask your advisor for help to make a list of next steps if you need it.